 AWARDS: Special awards will be given to the top (3) overall placers in the Weekend Warrior division.
-A coupon for a WHOLE PIE from the Bluebonnet Cafe will be awarded to each day’s first overall finisher.
+A coupon for a WHOLE PIE from the Bluebonnet Cafe will be awarded to each day’s first overall finisher in the longer distances.

 IT’S ALL ABOUT THE PIE: Each day all participants & volunteers will receive a certificate good for a slice of pie from the Bluebonnet Cafe.

-REGISTRATION: Be an early-bird and enter now.
-Fees will increase September 20th and late fees kick in October 9th.
+REGISTRATION: Be an early-bird and ENTER NOW.
+Fees will increase September 3rd.
 Event shirt available for purchase with your registration.
-Shirt availability not guaranteed after 10/6.
+Shirt availability not guaranteed after 10/8.

 NO REFUNDS: Due to the nature of the event no refunds, transfers, deferrals, or discounts will be given should you not be able to attend or if the event should be cancelled.
 MORE INFO HERE.

 time limits / lake conditions